-In order to pursue a special major, a student shall petition the Committee on Academic Policy and Procedures no later than the spring semester of her sophomore year, thereby enabling her adequate time to pursue advanced work in her selected area(s).
-An interested student must consult with her adviser and faculty members appropriate to the discipline involved in the proposed special major program.
-A faculty director must be selected and continue to advise the student throughout her program of study.
+A. In order to pursue a special major, a student should petition the Committee on Academic Procedure no later than the spring semester of her sophomore year, thereby providing her adequate time to pursue advanced work in her selected area(s).

+B. An interested student must consult with her academic adviser and with faculty members appropriate to the discipline involved in the proposed special major program.
+A fulltime faculty member must agree to serve as the faculty director of the special major.
+The faculty director will counsel the student throughout the completion of the special major and supervise the student's capstone experience.